jasinmachkour/TRexSelector/README.md

 # etc.
 ```

-To cite the package ‘trex’ in publications use:
+To cite the package 'trex' in publications use:

 ```r
 citation("trex")
 ```

 # Quick Start
-This section illustrates the basic usage of the ‘trex’ package to perform FDR-controlled variable selection in large-scale high-dimensional settings based on the T-Rex selector.
+This section illustrates the basic usage of the 'trex' package to perform FDR-controlled variable selection in large-scale high-dimensional settings based on the T-Rex selector.

 1. **First**, we generate a high-dimensional Gaussian data set with sparse support: